Mayank-Patel59/CrudAppMongo/README.md

 ### Installation

-First, you should ###Install All library from requirements.txt
+First, you should
+  -Install All library from requirements.txt
+  -For Data Operations Install [POSTMAN](https://www.postman.com/downloads/)

 ### Usage